 These walls have been designated by the city as “official” graffiti walls.
 Therefore the artwork tends to change on a regular basis as artists come here to practice their skills.
 Cities like Charleroi (with a large Graffiti and Street Art Community) and Brussels have similar projects to stimulate budding artists.

 Tip: Hungry?
 There are two very good vegetarian restaurants in the Zurenborg area.
-HUMM on the Dageraadplaats or Racine on Lamorinierestraat 161 (the very hip PAKT area which was once an industrial site and is not a hub for sustainable local eateries and little stores).
+HUMM on the Dageraadplaats or Racine on Lamorinierestraat 161 (the very hip PAKT area which was once an industrial site and is now a hub for sustainable local eateries and little stores).

-Walk under the river Schelde to catch the best sunset spot in Antwerp
+12. Walk under the river Schelde to catch the best sunset spot in Antwerp

 Antwerp is built on the two banks of the river Schelde.
 A lesser-known part of the city is located on the left bank (Linkeroever) and to get there you need to cross de river Schelde.
 Not to worry, this crossing of the river does not require a bathing suit!